 Containerization technologies, exemplified by Docker, have gained prominence for encapsulating applications and their dependencies into lightweight containers.
 Administrators leverage this approach for enhanced portability, scalability, and efficiency in application deployment.
 Container orchestration tools like Kubernetes further streamline the management of containerized applications.

 Security and access control involves fortifying the digital perimeter against evolving threats and monitoring for issues.
+For a broader discussion of threat prevention, encryption, and incident response, see the cybersecurity page.

 Identity and Access Management